AblionGE/IntelligentAgents2015/deliberative/doc/report.md

 A State is represented by an object *State* which contains the agent's position, the three different sets of tasks and the current reward.
 The sets of tasks are stored in ordered sets to speed up the calculations.

 The children of this state are computed with the ```Set<State> computeChildren(Vehicle vehicle)``` method which returns the reachable states by picking a task or delivering one.
 It also tests if the vehicle can carry the task given its weight.
-We also need, in the later plan building, two functions that allow us to know if a task was picked up or delivered that are ```taskPickUpDifferences(State state)``` and ```taskDeliverDifferences(State state)```.
+We also need, in the later plan building, two functions that allows us to know if a task was picked up or delivered that are ```taskPickUpDifferences(State state)``` and ```taskDeliverDifferences(State state)```.

 #### Path